mvolkmann/blog/src/dart.md

 However, private names within an application or library are still accessible by code in the same application or library.

-## Constructors
+## Classes

+Classes defined fields to hold data, constructors to create instances, and methods to operate on the data.

-Constructors are methods with the same name as the class.
+Constructors are defined as methods with the same name as the class.
+For example:

 ```dart
 class Point {